 Always stay alert for any migration, as it’s often the first sign of rejection.
 Does your jewelry hang differently?
 Does it feel heavier against your skin?

-Once rejection starts, you’ll notice more overt symptoms, including signs of potential infection.
-Watch for red, flaky, hard, or irritated skin around the piercing.
+Once rejection starts, you’ll notice more apparent symptoms, including signs of potential infection.
+Watch for red, flaky, hard or irritated skin around the piercing.
 Pus, especially if it’s a color instead of clear, is also a worrying sign.
-Additionally, you might feel a lot of pressure around the area.
+Furthermore, you might feel a lot of pressure around the area.

 Treatment for Rejection and Migration